 Property Data Cards can be viewed at the link below.
 When you initially bring up the property card, the information will be for the property prior to the 2023 reappraisal.
 Use the link at the top of the card which has the text “Click Here To View Reappraisal Data” to bring up the updated card for the property, including new value.

 Lister cards are available during regular office hours.

 The Board of Listers/Assessor maintains the town’s Grand List, which is a summary of all property values in town.
-The Listers/Assessor inspect new and changed property, compile and analyze sales data, provide the public with assessment information, supply the Department of Property Valuation and Review reports, and perform other miscellaneous duties.
+The Listers/Assessor inspects new and changed property, compiles and analyzes sales data, provides the public with assessment information, supplies the Department of Property Valuation and Review reports, and performs other miscellaneous duties.

 For tax purposes, property is classified as either homestead or nonresidential.
 These property classes are subject to the education tax and municipal tax at different rates.
 To be taxed at the homestead rate, the property owner must file a Homestead Declaration with the Vermont Department of Taxes declaring that he or she is a Vermont resident who owns and occupies the property as his or her principal dwelling as of April 1.
 The Declaration is due each year on or before April 15.
 To ensure that property buyers pay the correct tax rate and avoid the penalty for late-filed Homestead Declarations, declare Homesteads by April 15th.

 The properties enrolled in this program consist of agricultural land, forest land, conservation land and farm buildings.
 New Current Use Applications are now available on the State of Vermont Department of Taxes website.